jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 }
 ```

-now lets tie it all together along with a question to find out what the user wants to do.
+Now lets tie it all together along with a question to find out what the user wants to do.

 ```js
 loadStore().then(store => {